 What experiences and examples are you aware of that are being faced by particularly individuals and communities in vulnerable situations (as identified above) that have suffered loss and damage due to the adverse impacts of climate change?

-Unprecedented strong Typhoons happen every year.
-The Filipinos are used to typhoons, the Philippines experience an average of 20 typhoons per year, however on November 8, 2013, the people of Easter Visayas were dumbfounded when Typhoon Haiyan locally known as Yolanda hit them with its unprecedented category 5 typhoon with magnitude of 315 km/h.
-On record there were more than 6,352 people who died but community people on the ground said that there were more than 10,000 people who perished.
-Most of those who died have remained unrecorded because they were washed away on the sea due to storm surges.
-Most of those who perished were fishermen and their families living along the coastlines.
-The people of Eastern Visayas were used to experiencing yearly typhoons however they said that Haiyan was actually the strongest that they experienced in the last 50 years thus when Typhoon Haiyan landed, they were overwhelmed by its strength and magnitude aside from those high storm surges that have never happened in the past.
+Unprecedented strong typhoons hit the Philippines every year.
+Filipinos are used to typhoons.
+An average of 20 typhoons enter the country every year.
+On November 8, 2013, Typhoon Haiyan (locally known as Yolanda) hit Eastern Visayas as a category 5 typhoon with sustained surface winds of 315 km/h.
+On record, more than 6,300 people died, but reports on the ground estimated that more than 10,000 people perished.
+Most of those who died have remained missing and unrecorded because deadly storm surges washed them away.
+Most were fishermen and their families living in coastal areas.
+Although people of Eastern Visayas are used to experiencing yearly typhoons, they said that Haiyan was the strongest they have experienced in the last 50 years, overwhelming communities with its strength and the storm surges that never happened in the past.

-After a year, in December 2014, Typhoon Hagupit locally known as Typhoon Ruby again devastated the Philippines hitting portions of Easter Visayas.
-Typhoon Ruby came packing maximum sustained winds of 140km/h (90mph) and gusts of 170km/h (105 mph) at 17:00 local time (0900 GMT) as announced by the government forecaster Error!
-Hyperlink reference not valid.AGASA.
-This typhoon came when the people have barely settled back in their communities and the government is still grappling on where to safely relocate its people.
-Fortunately, Typhoon Hagupit was less intense and the people still traumatized by Typhoon Haiyan immediately evacuated to safer grounds two days before it came and immediately heeded the government’s warning.
+After a year, in December 2014, Typhoon Hagupit (locally known as Typhoon Ruby) again devastated the Philippines, hitting portions of Eastern Visayas.
+Typhoon Hagupit came packing maximum sustained winds of 140km/h and gusts of 170km/h Error!
+Hyperlink reference not valid..
+This typhoon hit when people affected by Haiyan had barely recovered and the government was still grappling on where to safely relocate them.
+Fortunately, Typhoon Hagupit was less intense, and people, still traumatized by Typhoon Haiyan, immediately heeded the government’s warning and decided to evacuate to safer areas days before the storm made landfall